 - Love.
 Hate.
 Indifference.
 It all matters with a logo.

-Logos are deeply personal.
+Dental brands are deeply personal.
 This brand you’re creating is going to represent you for at least 5-6 years, so the last thing you want is a design that you feel “so-so” about.
 Go online and do your research.
 Find a dozen dental logos that make you downright jealous and another dozen that you find boring, bland, or downright offensive.
 Don’t bother trying to find what these have in common, at this point it’s a treasure hunt.
-A good agency will be able to review your collection of dental logos and identify commonalities that you didn’t even know were there.
+A good dental marketing agency will be able to review your collection of dental logos and identify commonalities that you didn’t even know were there.
 Copy them into a central document and share it with your designer.
 The more, the better.

 - Be Honest.